paugier/mercurial-book/en/scaling.rst

     cacheprocess = /path/to/remotefilelog/remotefilelog/cacheclient.py MEMCACHEIP:MEMCACHEPORT MEMCACHEPREFIX

 One major downside to using remotefilelog is that your history is no longer kept locally.
 This means you will no longer be able to update to any revision you want without network access.
-This may not be a major issue for your use case, but it's a trade-off you shouldn't forget.
+This may not be a major issue for your use case, but it's a trade-off you should keep in mind.

 .. _sec:scaling:largefiles: